Pheubel/VR-Minor/Learning Goals.md

 Sprint 2

+* Asset creation
+  * By the end of this sprint...
+  I have UV mapped and textured a model to get a more complete set of basic modelling skills.

+Sprint 3

 * Development
   * By the end of this sprint...
-  I have created an grabbing interaction with an object in VR to make the VR world more immersive.

-* Asset creation
+  I have created an animated shader using shader graph.

   * By the end of this sprint...
-  I have UV mapped and textured a model to get a more complete set of basic modelling skills.
+  I have created implemented a system for sound effects.